 - An HQP Indian partner, a Canadian industry partner, and India-based industry support in a team will be important to the success of the overall proposal.

-Equity, Diversity, and Inclusion: IC-IMPACTS is committed to supporting traditionally underrepresented and marginalised groups.
+Equity, Diversity, and Inclusion: IC-IMPACTS is committed to supporting traditionally underrepresented and marginalized groups.
 Successful projects will reflect principals of equity, diversity, and inclusion to ensure equal opportunity for all qualified potential participants.

 Applicants must meet the following eligibility criteria: